chen42/presentations/rat_genome.md

 ---

-## Some sequences in chrUn belong to chr4 in rn6
+## A segment in chrUn belong to chr4 in rn6
 <img src="./images/ratGenome/between_chr4_Un.png" width=60%>

 ---